Part Time UFO: Development and release

-Part Time UFO is the first game released by HAL Egg, a brand established by HAL Laboratory for the release of smartphone games.
-The game was launched in Japan in November 2017, while an international release followed three months later in February 2018.
-On October 28, 2020, Nintendo announced a Switch port of the game during a Nintendo Direct video presentation, and released the game immediately following the presentation's conclusion.
+On August 21, 2017, HAL Laboratory announced that the company would start developing games for mobile devices under the brand name HAL Egg.
+Part Time UFO released in Japan on November 14, 2017, and internationally on February 26, 2018.
+On October 28, 2020, a Nintendo Switch version was announced during a Nintendo Direct presentation, and released the same day.
+The iOS and Android versions were discontinued, and subsequently delisted from mobile storefronts, on October 22, 2024.

 Reception

 Part Time UFO has been positively received by critics.
 Shaun Musgrave on TouchArcade stated "from top to bottom, this feels like the same kind of effort HAL would put into one of their games for Nintendo's platforms."
 CJ Andriessen from Destructoid hoped to see more mobile games similar to Part Time UFO, saying "It's not expensive to make a mobile game, and rather than try to rope players into a long, drawn-out campaign with little innovation or talent required, I'd like to see more inexpensive titles built around a single mechanic that lasts just long enough not to wear out its welcome.
 You know, games like Part Time UFO."
 Chris Scullion of Nintendo Life called the game a "must-have", praising its "delightful, addictive" gameplay, humorously detailed levels, and "delightfully twee" soundtrack.